If all is empty; including the truth and the sky

 Yields itself to the four final solaces

-As suppose there is an evermore and suppose there is there is a fruit
+As suppose there is an evermore and suppose there is there

 A mind of virtue, in heaven shall surely reap